 When the first snow settles on the forest floor, many people believe the hiking season is over until it melts away in the spring.
 But if you venture onto trails during the winter, you’ll find snow-dusted trees, frosted leaves, and low, moody sunlight.
 Waterfalls stop in mid-air as frozen rivers form castles and caves that melt away in the warmer months.
 Animals bound through the snow, leaving mazes of footprints for hikers to track.
 And as your boots crunch on the hardened earth, you’ll relish in the silence that winter brings.
 And what’s best, you can winter hike without snowshoes.

 You don’t need to be an expert in winter hiking and backpacking to enjoy a snowy hike.
 Many trails all around the United States stay accessible for hikers year-round, without the need for snowshoes.
 You may want to grab a pair of microspikes, though—some of the trails on this list get icy.

 Hiking year-round is a great way to train for your dream trip so that when you head out on a backpacking trip in spring or summer, you’ll be up to the task.
-We’ve reached out to fellow outdoor and travel experts across the U.S. to find you the best winter trails to hike, no matter what part of the country you live in.
+We’ve reached out to fellow outdoor and travel experts across the U.S. to find you the best trails to hike in the winter, no matter what part of the country you live in.

 Pro Tip: Winter Hiking Can Be Dangerous

 Winter hiking also has its challenges, so we’ve written an entire post dedicated to how to winter hike.
 Mountainous terrain and deep snowpacks introduce avalanche danger, while harsh weather keeps adventurers inside.
 If you don’t have proper avalanche training, many mountain trails are off-limits until summer.
 When you’re first trying winter hiking, it’s best to take it slow.
 Choose a trail with easier terrain and less mileage than you would during the dry seasons.
 Then when you’re ready, you can choose more difficult destinations (just make sure you’ve been educated in avalanche awareness if you plan on venturing into the mountains) or join a guided snowshoe trip.